Background pattern

 • Prevention of infections caused by herpes simplex virus in immunocompromised patients.

-Do not use Aciclovir Tedec :
+Do not use Aciclovir Tedec:

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use aciclovir :
+Consult your doctor or pharmacist before starting to use aciclovir:

-Consult your doctor, even if any of the circumstances mentioned above have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you in the past.

-Other medications and Aciclovir Tedec
+Other medicines and Aciclovir Tedec

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Aciclovir is excreted in breast milk.

-Driving and operating machines
+Driving and using machines

-Aciclovir Tedeccontains sodium and sodium metabisulfite
+Aciclovir Tedec contains sodium and sodium metabisulfite

 3. How to use Aciclovir Tedec

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

-Remember to use your medication.
+Remember to use your medicine.

 The recommended dose is: